LEARNAcademy/syllabus/js_beginning/02js_conditions.md

     console.log("The engine is running.");
 }
 ```
-If we want our code to execute something if the `if` condition is not true we add an `else` to our program. `Else` is the catch all so we don't give it its own statement.
+If we want our code to execute something if the `if` condition is not true, we add an `else` to our program. `Else` is the catch all so we don't give it its own statement.
 It will automatically run if the `if` condition is not met.

 ```javascript
 var carOn = false